 The dog even plays into the action and the dialogue of the scene, especially when Aunt Marge mentions that “...if there is something wrong with the bitch, there will be something wrong the pup.”

 Later in the story, Harry and his friends read tea leaves in class.
+By having the dog motif show up in various forms across many scenes, it brings attention to the theme.

 Each instance gives the motif new meaning.